-To drill down for this skill, ask about the most difficult person they've worked with and listen for their takeaways.
+To drill down for this non technical skill, ask about the most difficult person they've worked with and listen for their takeaways.
 Their view of cooperation in tough situations will help you see if they fit in your team.

 Soft Skill #4: Adaptability

 However, as valuable a skill as that is, there comes a time when they will have to adapt to someone else's vision.
 This is difficult for some people to accept, but conforming to the expectations of clients is the only way to maintain a vital business.

 It's important that candidates demonstrate their flexibility before coming on board, so be sure to ask questions through the interview process about times they've had to deliver work in a way they didn't personally agree with or had to work in an environment that required frequent change.

 Soft Skill #5: Problem Solving

 An employee who can't solve problems on their own will require you to essentially do it for them—which will be a burden on your time, your resources, and your patience.

 Do yourself a favor and fill your team with people who see the potential in any problem, and you'll have a powerful team.

 Soft Skill #6: Organization

 You don't have to expect perfection from your staff, but a certain amount of organization is paramount to getting your ideas off the ground and keeping your clients happy.

 Soft Skill #7: Storytelling

 In fact, for digital projects that require design, content, UX and development, the ability to tell a story is mission critical to creating truly compelling work that meets user needs.

 From defining a customer journey to developing user workflows that drive desired behavior, storytelling can be found in every creative role.
 Want to know if your candidate can tell a good story?
 Listen carefully to how they present their work and ask questions about the user stories they worked with to create great digital experiences.

 To reiterate, technical skills are no doubt important—they can help you gauge a candidate's ability to handle the work that's waiting for them and deliver final projects that work.
 However, all the technical skills in the world can't make a project run smoothly, efficiently, and harmoniously.

 Career Advice • Insights & Trends • Recruiting & Hiring

-Insights & Trends • Marketing & Creative • Managing & Leading Teams
+Design & Experience • Managing & Leading Teams • Recruiting & Hiring